Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 September 2025 18.21.29 UTC
+- WIB: Rabu, 3 September 2025 19.53.04 UTC
-- WITA: Rabu, 3 September 2025 19.21.29 UTC
+- WITA: Rabu, 3 September 2025 20.53.04 UTC
-- WIT: Rabu, 3 September 2025 20.21.29 UTC
+- WIT: Rabu, 3 September 2025 21.53.04 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: motivational
+Kategori: funny